MateuszBelka/Text_Adventure_Game/docs/assignment1.md

 ### Quality requirements
 Author: Ece Doğaner

-Reasoning followed for the quality requirements is mostly grounded on user-friendly interaction through terminal, basic system expectancies for a good gaming experience, all while considering the extendability of the game.
+Reasoning followed for the quality requirements is mostly grounded on user-friendly interaction through terminal, basic system expectancy for a good gaming experience, all while considering the extendability of the game.
 More detailed reasoning per quality requirement is given in the 'Rationale' section.

 |ID| Short name | Quality attribute | Description | Rationale | Alternatives |
 |---|---|---|---|---|---|